edgio-docs/edgio-docs/guides/delivery/control.md

 When you log in, you will see either the default [Dashboard](/delivery/control/support_tools/dashboard) or the [Performance Dashboard](/delivery/control/support_tools/performance_dashboard), depending on your selection in **My Account**.

+See [Menus and Icons](/delivery/control/support_tools/menus_and_icons) for details on finding content via the left-side navigation and page icons.

 ## Guides {/*guides*/}

 - Control Portal